apache/metron/metron-platform/metron-common/README.md

     * input - List
   * Returns: Last element of the list

-### `HLLP_ADD`
-  * Description: Add value to the set.
-See [HLLP README](HLLP.md)
-  * Input:
-    * hyperLogLogPlus - the hllp estimator to add a value to
-    * value* - value to add to the set.
-Takes a single item or a list.
-  * Returns: The HyperLogLogPlus set with a new value added

-### `HLLP_CARDINALITY`
-  * Description: Returns HyperLogLogPlus-estimated cardinality for this set.
-See [HLLP README](HLLP.md)
-  * Input:
-    * hyperLogLogPlus - the hllp set
-  * Returns: Long value representing the cardinality for this set

-### `HLLP_INIT`
-  * Description: Initializes the set. p must be a value between 4 and sp (inclusive) and sp must be less than 32 and greater than or equal to 4.
-See [HLLP README](HLLP.md)
-  * Input:
-    * p (required) - the precision value for the normal set
-    * sp - the precision value for the sparse set.
-If sp is 0 or not specified, the sparse set will be disabled.
-  * Returns: A new HyperLogLogPlus set

-### `HLLP_MERGE`
-  * Description: Merge hllp sets together.
-The resulting estimator is initialized with p and sp precision values from the first provided hllp estimator set.
-See [HLLP README](HLLP.md)
-  * Input:
-    * hllp* - List of hllp estimators to merge
-  * Returns: A new merged HyperLogLogPlus estimator set

 ### `IN_SUBNET`
   * Description: Returns true if an IP is within a subnet range.